Skip to main content

 • Pregnancy and breastfeeding (insufficient safety data)

-• Concurrent use of immunosuppressive therapy (theoretical interaction)
+• Concurrent immunosuppressive therapy (theoretical interaction)

 • Known hypersensitivity to Selank or tuftsin